cedricvandenberg/Create-Stimuli-and-Background-in-Matlab/README.md

 # Create-Stimuli-and-Background-in-Matlab
 This repository contains a series of Matlab scripts written by Prof. John A. Endler and modified by Cedric van den Berg

-Instructions (by John A. Endler):
+Instructions (by John A. Endler, modified by Cedric van den Berg):

 1. Make new pattern outline or modify existing pattern (easier) to get desired relative areas.
+To do so, use Powerpoint or any other drawing software such as Adobe                  Illustrator to create the shape outline of the pattern.

 2. Save new outline as a png file with a unique name.
 You can make several and save them all to the same directory.

-3. You will use the new programme   SetUPOneNudibranchPatternFromPNGfile.m Make sure that this programme is in the same directory as your png outline files.
+3. You will use the programme SetUPOneNudibranchPatternFromPNGfile.m Make sure that this programme is in the same directory as your png outline files.

 4. Run SetUPOneNudibranchPatternFromPNGfile.m